applejag/Newtonsoft.Json-for-Unity.Converters/README.md

 This package contains converters to and from common Unity types.
 Types such as Vector2, Vector3, Matrix4x4, Quaternions, Color, and more.

+# ❌ NOT RELEASED YET ❌

+Click the "Watch" button at the top to get an email when we release.

 ## Prerequisites

 The Newtonsoft.Json library of the correct Major version added to your project.